MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 #Adding the cat

-Time for our feline friend to enter the fray.
+Time for your feline friend to enter the fray.

 > [action]
 > Drag in *character.png* and place it in on the left side of the sushi, set the *Z Position* to `1`.
 A *Position* of `(70,165)` looks pretty good.
 Set *Name* to `character` and *Custom Class* to `Character`.